 You can write the most wonderful content in the world, but no one will ever know it’s there unless you tell them that it is…enter social media!
 Signing up for social networks like Twitter, Facebook, Goodreads etc. are vital for directing people to your blog and promoting your content, not to mention discovering other people’s blogs and chatting with your new blogger friends!

 However, one thing I would say, is don’t overcommit social media-wise.
 I know when I first started blogging I got overexcited and signed up for pretty much everything and then found myself spread too thin across too many platforms, and therefore was gaining little traffic or interaction from any one site.
-Therefore I would say pick two or three to concentrate on (and my own personal favourites are Twitter and Google+), and see how you get on with those.
+Therefore I would say pick two or three to concentrate on (my own personal favourites are Twitter and Pinterest), and see how you get on with those.

-- Only promote when you have something to promote (if that makes sense?).
+Only promote when you have something to promote.

 Pretty much as soon as I posted my first review (Jamaica Inn by Daphne du Maurier, in case you were wondering!)
 I was all over my shiny new social media accounts spreading the word.
 Seen as I didn’t exactly have an abundance of followers (and had no idea how to use social media), it wasn’t like many people were following my links, but those who were probably read my review and then clicked to see what else was on my blog…and found nothing.

 Now, I don’t know about other people’s blog reading tendencies, but I tend to check out a few posts when I find a new blog to see if the blogger consistently write things I’ll like before I follow, so to see no other posts would be kind of off-putting for me.
 Therefore I’d recommend (and again, feel free to ignore me!) having a few posts up before you promote, so that visitors can really get a feel for your blog, and will hopefully follow, as opposed to simply clicking off it and forgetting all about it.